 Toor Dal

 Indian recipes use several different dals (lentils) native to India.
-Toor dal, also known as arhar, is a popular dish in almost every household.
+Toor dal, also known as arhar, is a popular dish as part of the main course in almost every household.
 Below I describe two variations, one with added vegetables and the other with seasoning only.
 Serves 2 to 4.

 Course Main Course